The next Illuminated Procession will fall on Sat 19th September 2020

 Class 4 = Motorised class floats/carts over 9m (big floats)

 Class 5 = Motorised float any size consisting of a youth group or youth organisation (Scouts, Brownies, Schools, Playgroups etc)

 Walking classes will be judged at the Carnival Field before the event starts at 7:30 pm.
 1st 2nd and 3rd prizes available.

 Motorised classes will be judged on route at randomised locations.
-The results will be announced at the closing ceremony on Sunday 23rd September (this is why we need your phone number when entering).
+The results will be announced at the closing ceremony the next evening (this is why we need your phone number when entering).

 Float Safety Marshals

 Entry’s into classes 3, 4 and 5 will need some lovely people to volunteer to be their float safety marshals.
 They will wear a very fetching tabard and walk alongside the entry.
 They are not allowed to collect money.
 Small floats are required to have a minimum of 2 and the big floats need a minimum of 4.
 Their job is to make sure no one gets near the wheels or falls under the float.
 We have barriers alongside the majority of the route but there are some places where it gets a bit tight and people do try to get past the floats.
 Your driver can only see so much and the stewards will make sure that nothing nasty happens.
 On the night we will have an emergency number to call for any issues and dotted around the route will be qualified event marshals to call on for help.